yuvalmoscovitz/yuvalmoscovitz/README.md

 ## About Me

 I'm currently a Computer Science student with a passion for diving deep into the realms of Deep Learning and Artificial Intelligence.
-I believe in the power of technology to transform and elevate our lives, and I'm on a journey to contribute to this transformation.

 ## Interests